-There are no government mandated post-arrival programmes for migrant workers in Hong Kong.
-Since 2004, though, all foreign migrant workers with valid work permits are given a booklet - "Your Guide to Services in Hong Kong" - upon their arrival at the immigration counter at the airport.
+There are no government mandated post-arrival programmes for migrant workers in Hong Kong, SAR of China.
+Since 2004, though, all foreign migrant workers with valid work permits are given a booklet - "Your Guide to Services in Hong Kong, SAR of China" - upon their arrival at the immigration counter at the airport.
 This booklet is published in five different languages.
 The immigration officer provides the version they think the migrant worker would be able to read or asks the worker his or her preference.

-This booklet contains important information about Labour Laws in Hong Kong and various health related messages, including information about the health care system in Hong Kong, the address and hours of operation of major health institutions and the charges of various services.
+This booklet contains important information about Labour Laws in Hong Kong, SAR of China and various health related messages, including information about the health care system in Hong Kong, SAR of China, the address and hours of operation of major health institutions and the charges of various services.
 Foreign domestic workers who have read the booklet have reported that the information is useful.
 Unfortunately, many of the workers from Indonesia reported that they do not have a chance to read their copies because the recruitment agency staff takes their copies away.